 THe only thing to watch on TV was the news reporting on how many people died that day.
 I noted how many new commercials were created in record time to the shifting of our social climate.
 I wouldn’t watch the news.

 Then, the days and the hours and the minutes started to drag.

 I didn’t get out of my pajamas.
 I didn’t do my makeup nor did I style my hair.
 I picked at my polish and thought to myself “I better enjoy this because I’m going to go back to work soon.”
 Deep inside, I didn’t even want to.
 I never thought I would have a month off work.
 I never thought it would get this bad.

 I never thought at all.

 I know I am very blessed to be in the situation I am in.
-I live with my family.
-My dad and I have secure jobs.
 I’m getting paid to stay home.
-My grandmother lives a 20 minute drive across town and we talk on the phone daily.
-She doesn’t want to leave her house anyway.
+My grandmother lives a 20 minute drive across town and we talk on the phone.
+She doesn’t want to leave her house; never really did.

 My mom doesn’t understand how I can be happy in bed all day.
 Honestly, I don’t either.
 Nana however, approves.

 I am so lucky.
 So so lucky.